UniTime/unitime-doc/frequently-asked-questions.md

 2. How do I look up an instructor?
 One of my instructors has been teaching for us already, but I have not been able to look her PUID up by name.

-	If you cannot find an instructor (who has already been teaching here) by last name, try his/her career account.
+	If you cannot find an instructor (who has already been teaching here) by last name, try their career account.